HÖRST

 Solutions for hearing loss in old age: hearing aids and cochlear implants

-Solutions to improve hearing perception:
+Solutions for improving hearing perception:

-Preventing further hearing loss in old age: what can be done?
+Preventing further hearing loss in old age: What can be done?

 Although hearing loss in old age cannot be completely prevented, preventive measures can slow down the process and minimize the progression of hearing loss.
-The most important measures include
+The most important measures include:

 Noise protection and hearing protection